 What is my message and how can I subjectively get this message across?

 Changing out the main page image gave the entire site a fresh look and I highly recommend you do the same.
 Your landing page is the first impression.
 If a return visitor is met with the same opening shot time and again, they may very well feel your company is at a standstill.
-It takes moments to swap out an image and there are various online resources for free stock photography.
-I personally use Pexels or Unsplash.
+It takes moments to swap out an image and there are various online resources for free stock photography, as a matter of fact, this blog post over at UK Web Host Review features five of the best.
+I personally tend to use Pexels or Unsplash.
 It’s good to push yourself.
 Attempt to source images that aren’t so specific, try instead to think in a more abstract way.
 We’ve all seen the slogan “Reach New Heights” accompanied with a picture of a mountain, even though the company itself has nothing to do with rock climbing.
 Try and think like this; What is my message and how can I subjectively get this message across?